00Fjongl/js-extra/Minification/page.md

 Certain workarounds can be used when an event listener requires spaces or quotes in the attribute value:
 * For strings that could be represented as primitives, quotes may be avoided by adding `[]` to a primitive value.
 * Many keywords are separated from variables by unary operators or by spaces.
-Spaces can be avoided by wrapping the variable in `()`.
+Some spaces can be avoided by wrapping the variable in `()`.

 Similarly, SVG `<path>` elements can have quotes removed from the `d` attribute when loaded alongside HTML.
 Replace all spaces with commas, but preserve the space that precedes the `/` at the end of a self-closing tag.
 ## Events